mayneyao/gatsby-starter-notion/README-EN.md

 + A simple blog application.
 Contains article list, article details, book single page.
 + Use Notion Database as the data source.
 + Supports Relation in Notion Database.
 + Simple pagination demo to dynamically create article detail pages.
-See: gatsby-node.js
+See: [gatsby-node.js](gatsby-node.js)

 ## Configuration

 Two tables are configured by default and they are interrelated.
-Are

 + posts - blog posts table
 + books - books table

-You can find these 2 tabels on [this page](https://www.notion.so/gatsby-starter-notion-2c5e3d685aa341088d4cd8daca52fcc2).
+You can find these 2 tables on [this page](https://www.notion.so/gatsby-starter-notion-2c5e3d685aa341088d4cd8daca52fcc2).

 ```js
 // gatsby-config.js